konsulting/porter/README.md

 ## Commands:

- - `porter begin` - Migrate and seed the sqlite database, and publish config files to `storage/config`.
+ - `porter begin` - Migrate and seed the sqlite database, and publish config files to `~/.porter/config`.
 It will set Porter home to the working directory when you run the command.
 It will also download the required docker images.
  - `porter start`
  - `porter status` - show the status of containers
  - `porter stop`
  - `porter restart` - Restart existing containers (e.g. pick up config changes for PHP FPM)
- - `porter logs` - Show container logs
+ - `porter logs {service}` - Show container logs, optionally pass in the service

 ### Basic settings

- - `porter domain {domain}` - Set tld ('test' is the default for domains such as sample.test)
+ - `porter domain {domain}` - Set TLD ('test' is the default for domains such as sample.test)
  - `porter home {dir?} {--show}` - Set the home dir for sites, run in the dir to use it directly - or set it specifically.
 Use `--show` to see the current setting.

 ### Site settings